Lew Hing: Legacy

-Lew Hing was a pioneer in California industry.
+Lew was a pioneer in California industry.
 The Lew Hing building remains in San Francisco's Chinatown, and Oakland's Chinatown owes incalculable gratitude to Lew.
 The Pacific Coast Canning Company's building had remained, though empty, at 12th and Pine Streets in Oakland.
-In 2006 this building was torn down and replaced by housing, Pacific Cannery Lofts, with a plaque commemorating Lew Hing and his importance to the site.
+In 2006 this building was torn down and replaced by housing, Pacific Cannery Lofts, with a plaque commemorating Lew and his importance to the site.

-After a rich career in canning, shipping, hotels, banking, and other industries, Lew Hing considered his most worthy contribution to be the swimming pool for the youth at the San Francisco Chinese YMCA, built in 1925.
-For more than 80 years, the pool that Lew Hing built was the only swimming pool in San Francisco's Chinatown.
+After a career in canning, shipping, hotels, banking, and other industries, Lew considered his most worthy contribution to be the swimming pool for the youth at the San Francisco Chinese YMCA, built in 1925.
+For more than 80 years, the pool that Lew built was the only swimming pool in San Francisco's Chinatown.
+Lew advocated for education around the world.
+The Qing government recognized the importance of providing education in the Chinese language and culture for the growing population of American born Chinese.
+Lew contributed to the founding of Chinese schools.
+With any education-related requests for help, student aid efforts, and contributions to educational institutions abroad, he never turned them down.
+Some of his contributions included funding for Chinese students' dormitory loans and donating to Peking University to raise money for a library.

-Inventive and industrious throughout his life, Lew Hing was very progressive for his time.
-He was also a man of high principles.
-Coming from his very humble beginning, he had great compassion for Chinese immigrants in America because he understood them well.
-He was a well-respected gentleman who generated much business in the community and created many job opportunities for the Chinese in the Bay Area.
-He contributed in upgrading the quality of life for Chinese immigrants in their ordeal of assimilation and integration into the Western ways of life in these United States.
+Lew generated business in the community and created job opportunities for the Chinese in the Bay Area.
+His work provided opportunities for Chinese immigrants and assisted their assimilation and integration into the Western ways of life in the United States.

-He also related well to the Caucasian community, as indicated when he often attended formal civic events and was included in the inner circle of San Francisco's long-time mayor, Jimmy Rolph.
+He related well to the Caucasian community, as indicated when he often attended formal civic events and was included in the inner circle of San Francisco's long-time mayor, Jimmy Rolph.
 Lew became very American in his ways, never again desiring to return to China.